 On Weibo, in addition to publishing short posts or long articles with images, videos or hyperlinks, users can also comment, repost, send messages and search for trending topics.

 Weibo has become a widely-used information source and trend indicator due to its speedy flow of content.
 You can easily find the most discussed topics on Weibo and use them in your marketing strategy.
-There are various advertising options and campaign ideas and formats that you can adapt to your Weibo promotional goals.
+There are various advertising options and campaign ideas and formats that you can adapt to your start selling on Weibo.

 ● For more detailed information about Weibo, please refer to our related blog posts.